Skiers: Stay Safe on the Slopes

 While slaloming down mountains at a high rate of speed is great exercise and can be exhilarating, the sport obviously comes with some risks - even for the most skilled skiers.

-That was evident earlier this week when American gold medalist and world champion Lindsey Vonn tore the anterior cruciate and medial collateral ligaments in her right knee and fractured her right tibia in a crash at the Alpine World Championships in Schladming, Austria.
+That was evident when American gold medalist and world champion Lindsey Vonn tore the anterior cruciate and medial collateral ligaments in her right knee and fractured her right tibia in a crash at the Alpine World Championships in Schladming, Austria in 2013.

 Dr. William Clancy of UW Health Sports Medicine said that approximately 25 percent of skiing injuries involve ACL or MCL tears.